top of page

 • Helping with the coordination, preparation and documentation of meetings through minutes, protocols and concept drafts.
 Some interns even get a chance to participate in international conferences or meetings outside of Geneva.

-• Other units work more with building and updating large databases and you might be involved in these activities.
+• Other units work more with building and updating large databases, and you might be involved in these activities.

 • Since the WHO formulates action and monitoring plans for so many public health areas, collecting evidence, evaluating it and presenting the evidence for both professionals and non-professionals is a core task.